Wouldn’t it be great if you can confidently persuade your boss to support your next project?

 Physicians are selling a remedy and are convincing patients to embark on a healthy lifestyle.
 Teachers are selling knowledge, persuading students that investing time in education will get them a better future.

 If selling is so important and omnipresent in our lives, let us learn how to do it properly.
 According to Daniel Pink attunement is where we should start.

-Attunement is a capacity to see the perspective of the other, to get inside of other’s head.
-If you are attuned with the other, you are able to step outside of our own experience and imagine the emotions, perceptions, and motivations of the other.
+Attunement is a capacity to see the perspective of the other, to get inside of the other’s head.
+If you are attuned with the other, you are able to step outside of your own experience and imagine the emotions, perceptions, and motivations of the other.

 For even better results, you can reduce your power to open space to the other person to express himself more freely.
 Another way to attune is by applying strategic mimicry.
 Both are explained in the continuation.